krishnaAg02/krishnaAg02/README.md

 ## 📝 About Me

-Hi, I'm Krishna, a pre-final year student at MITS Gwalior.
+Hi, I'm Krishna, final year student at MITS Gwalior.
 I enjoy turning ideas into reality through code, with a special interest in building impactful Android apps.
 From real-time bus tracking solutions to consumer service platforms and fun match games, I love solving real-world problems and exploring new technologies like Kotlin, Jetpack Compose, and Python.
 Always eager to learn, collaborate, and innovate!

 ---